Immunisation

 I know from my mother-in-law, she's, always spoken, well, she spoke about it before we had children, I was aware that, that, that he'd been very, very unwell with [measles].
 And, and I think it impacted quite a lot on her really having such a, a sick tiny child, with two other small children around as well.
 I think it, it really frightened her and, and worried her.
 And I don't think it had a particular impact on my decision to, or our decision to have our children immunised.
 But certainly it's something that you hear about people being very sick with, with diseases now that we don't really think a great deal about.
 But it, it's, I guess it's, just because it's not so common you don't, you don't really think so much about it.
 You just think it's something that's just not too, not too difficult and you get over if you have it.
 But he was really very poorly with it.

-Another parent thought it was important not to scare parents in to having the immunisations but it was also important not to underestimate how serious these diseases could be.
-Before immunisations fortunately, most people had measles and mumps without serious complications.
-However, 1 in 15 children with measles had complications including earache, pneumonia and fits.
-1 in 1000 had inflammation of the brain (encephalitis).
-When these rates are applied to the whole population, the complications of measles and mumps caused a serious number of hospital admissions and long-term disability.
+Of note, 1 in 15 children with measles develop serious complications including earache, pneumonia, fits, and encephalitis (inflammation of the brain) (Oxford Vaccine Knowledge, 24 January 2024).
+When these rates are applied to the whole population, the complications of measles and mumps causes a serious number of hospital admissions and long-term disability.

 The immunisation authorities are always accused of exaggerating the seriousness of some of these diseases.
 And I think it's understandable that if people look back you will see that diseases like measles for example were in the last twenty or thirty years not regarded as terribly serious diseases in this country.
 But it's interesting also how times change in, or in the way seriousness is regarded.
 You see it wasn't regarded as a serious problem thirty, forty, fifty years ago for a handful of children to die every year from measles.
 That was regarded as, because, compared with thirty years previous to that it was really impressive progress.
 I think that in modern society people would think to have a handful of children dying every year from measles was an unacceptable thing.
 And I quite agree that it's unacceptable.